acoustimatics/letpl/README.md

 # letpl

-An implementation of the programming languages from Chapter 3 of _Essentials of Programming Languages_ by Daniel P. Friedman and Mitchell Wand.
+letpl is a toy programming langauge based on the example langauges in the book _Essentials of Programming Languages_ by Daniel P. Friedman and Mitchell Wand.

 # Language